5GSEC/security-intents/README.md

       - accuknox/ax0015
     description: desc
     url: https://...
-securityIntents:
+securityActions:
-  - sample-si-1.yaml
+  - sample-sa-1.yaml
-  - sample-si-2.yaml
+  - sample-sa-2.yaml
 securityIntentBinding: # Set of labels, annotations describing workloads who would be impacted by this threat
   - sample-si-binding.yaml
 preDeploymentConsiderations: [ ] # Anything that can be done in CI/CD pipelines that can alleviate this threat